 About Take It Outside

 Funding for Take It Outside activities are provided by Governor Gina Raimondo and Rhode Island Commerce.
-More information available at: https://reopeningri.com/take-it-outside.
+More information about this initiative and other Providence projects are available at: https://reopeningri.com/take-it-outside.

 Pictured: Steel Yard Parklet

 Starting May 22, 2020 through January 1, 2021 free two-hour parking will be available in designated commercial districts throughout Providence.
 Two hours of free parking will be offered every day from 10:00 AM until 9:00 PM in the following commercial districts:

 - Angell Street

 - Atwells Avenue – Bradford Street to Knight Street